near/pagoda-console/frontend/README.md

 If VS Code is not your preferred development environment, you are more than welcome to stray from this recommendation and run the containers with Docker directly.

+## Config

+All environment variables are read into a config object in [utils/config.ts](utils/config.ts).
+This allows casting the values to their desired types in a central location and early process termination if any values were not defined

 ## CSS-in-JS

 This project uses [styled-jsx](https://github.com/vercel/styled-jsx).
 This remains open to evaluation.
 See [this issue](https://github.com/near/developer-console-framework/issues/7) for context